Kamalprogrammer/OnWatchApp/redme.md

 4. fileupload can we done usind seprate folder
 5. this works for all the formates like image, pdf, video and other and it is middleware

 Services: Cloudinary , express fileupload,multer

+-> Main work is done by multer through multer and with the help of cloudinary just on server
+# multer->localstorage( to prevent falior or for production grade )->cloudinary
+# cn->server